CStoerck/Bike-Sales-Excel-Project/README.md

 ## Recommendations
 Based on the analysis, we recommend targetting marketing efforts to key demographics who are most likely to purchase a bike:
 - **Middle-Aged Customers**: Craft messages that resonate with the middle-aged lifestyle.
 Highlight the health benefits, convenience, and eco-friendliness of biking.
-- **0-1 Car Customers**: Create a marketing campaign that specifically target households with no vehicles or just one vehicle.
+- **0-1 Car Customers**: Create a marketing campaign that specifically targets households with no vehicles or just one vehicle.
 Emphasize the cost savings and environmental benefits of using a bike as an alternative mode of transportation.
 - **Higher Income Customers**: Develop premium bike models or partner with luxury bike brands that cater to the more affluent customers.
 - **Short Commute Customers**: Promote the convenience of biking for short commutes and the health benefits associated with it, particularly in urban areas where traffic congestion is a concern.
 Collaborate with local businesses to provide benefits for employees who bike to work.